mvonweis/esphome-chsc5816/README.md

 # esphome-chsc5816

 This is an ESPHome component for the CHSC5816 touchscreen controller, which can be found e.g. in the LilyGo T-Encoder Pro.
-Our code is based on the [sample .ino](https://github.com/Xinyuan-LilyGO/T-Encoder-Pro/blob/arduino-esp32-libs_V3.0.7/examples/CHSC5816/CHSC5816.ino) that LilyGo has provided for their device.
+Our code is based on the snippets provided in the [CHSC5816 Touch Control Chip User Manual V1](https://github.com/lewisxhe/SensorLib/blob/master/datasheet/CHSC5816%E8%A7%A6%E6%8E%A7%E8%8A%AF%E7%89%87%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8EV1-20221114.pdf) provided by the manufacturer, Chipsemi.

 ## Shortcomings

-- The component works and is stable, but the code doesn't look very nice.
+- The component works and is stable, but the code hasn't been cleaned up.
-- In our limited testing, the touchscreen is not entirely responsive, especially when swiping.
-It would benefit from optimizations.
+- The component can currently only read touch points from the chip.
+- Swiping is implemented by tracking the touch points in ESPHome, although this is less responsive than we would like.
+The chip apparently supports gestures in hardware and we should utilize that.

 ## YAML snippet for ESPHome